 - High-quality content.
 Provide relevant and factual information to answer specific queries.
 Google evaluates content’s length, structure, relevant keywords, and information.
 Always create unique and original content to attract more visitors and increase your site’s visibility.

 - Backlinks.
 Also known as inbound links, those are links to your website placed on other sites, serving as an indicator of your site’s authority.
-When a website includes your link in their content, they mark your site as a relevant source.
+When a website includes your link in its content, they mark your site as a relevant source.
 Pages with high-quality backlinks from credible sites can rank higher on search engine results pages.

 - User experience.
 Google measures user experience through multiple signals, including bounce rate and dwell time.
 When visitors land on a site and leave soon after, Google will consider the site irrelevant.
 Consequently, if visitors stick around for a while, that signals that the site provides valuable information.

 - Site security.
 Involves all actions to protect a website and its visitors from cyberattacks.
 Thus, Google prioritizes websites secured by HTTPS.
 In case you don’t have one yet, you can get it here at Hostinger.
 Meanwhile, a site without one is marked as not secure and will most likely drive visitors away.
 Since security is a top priority for every web user, it is essential to add an SSL certificate to your site.

 How Does SEO Work?